MatheusGrego/teams-background-changer/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution](CC BY](https://creativecommons.org/licenses/by/4.0/) License.
+This project is licensed under the [Creative Commons Attribution(CC BY)](https://creativecommons.org/licenses/by/4.0/) License.
 This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use

 ## Contribution